puppetlabs/vanagon/README.md

 For more detailed examples of the DSLs available, please see the [examples](https://github.com/puppetlabs/vanagon/tree/master/examples) directory and the YARD documentation for vanagon.

-Maintainers
+## Maintainers
 ---
 The Release Engineering team at Puppet Labs

-Support
----
+Maintainer: Michael Stahnke <stahnma@puppetlabs.com>

 Please log tickets and issues at our [Issue Tracker](https://tickets.puppetlabs.com/browse/CPR).
+Set compononent to Vanagon.

 In addition there is an active #puppet-dev channel on Freenode.